tsaie79/virtual-kubelet-cmd/README.md

 vk-cmd: https://github.com/vk-cmd

 # Reference
-This package is based on mock provider from Virtual Kubelete - https://github.com/virtual-kubelet/virtual-kubelet.
+This package is based on the mock provider from Virtual Kubelete - https://github.com/virtual-kubelet/virtual-kubelet.

 # Demo
 - Create virtual-kubelet